 Step #2: Provision bootstrap information

 The LWM2M Server provisions bootstrap information which is specified in 6.2.1.

+Editor’s note: In section 5.2.x we need to distinguish between bootstrap and LWM2M server e.g. figures 6 and 7 need to be changed and related text.

 Server Initiated Bootstrap

 In this mode, the Device leaves the assembly line in a clean and empty state.
 Once this Device is personalized, e.g. by inserting a SmartCard, the prerequisites for this process are in place.
-The problem is now to inform the LWM2M Server of the Device identity; this can be achieved - for instance – by the network the first time the Device registers to the network.
-When this happens a trigger could be sent from the network to the LWM2M Server with the Device identity used by the LWM2M Client.
+The problem is now to inform the LWM2M Server of the Device identity.
+This can be achieved - for instance – by the network the first time the Device registers to the network.
+When this happens a trigger could be sent from the network to the LWM2M Server with the Endpoint Client name used by the LWM2M Client.

-Regardless of whether the Device identity reaches the LWM2M Server, the LWM2M Server is now in a position where it can send out a Bootstrap Message.
+Regardless of how whether the Device identity reaches the LWM2M Server, the LWM2M Server is now in a position where it can send out a Bootstrap Message.
 This message contains enough information for the LWM2M Client to be able to initiate a management session with the LWM2M Server that sent out the Bootstrap Message.

 The below figure shows the server initiated bootstrap flows.

-Figure X. Procedure of Server Initiated Bootstrap
+Figure 7.
+Procedure of Server Initiated Bootstrap

 Step #1: Provision bootstrap information